Skip to content

 Chen is concerned Bronze Hospital Cover is no longer adequate for her needs.
 She has seen friends spend months on public waiting lists for elective surgery and treatments.
 She thinks she and Xian should upgrade to Gold Hospital Cover.

-In the end, they take out 2 singles policies.
-Xian takes out a singles Bronze Hospital Cover policy and Chen takes out a singles Gold Hospital Cover policy.
+In the end, they take out 2 separate Singles policies.
+Xian takes out a Bronze Hospital Cover policy for himself and Chen takes out a Gold Hospital Cover policy for her needs.

 How can I compare health insurance for couples?

-Use our Calculator to find the best and cheapest health insurance for you and your partner.
+Use our free Calculator to find the best and cheapest health insurance for you and your partner.

 • can save on your health insurance because either or both of you are eligible for the Private Health Insurance Rebate and/or the Age-based Discount